samsonmusumuri/StackOverflow-2022-Survey-Analysis/README.md

 ## Objective<a name="motivation"></a>

-By using the StackOverflow 2022 survey data i was curious to know:
+By using the StackOverflow 2022 survey data I was curious to know:

 1. What are the most popular websites for someone to start learning to code online and get certified?
 2. Countries where the respondents are under the age of 18